 We reviewed relevant documents and conversed with key employees.
-Additionally, we reviewed the EHRs of 34 randomly selected patients who had an acute care inpatient stay of at least 3 days from July 1, 2014, through June 30, 2015.
+Additionally, we reviewed the EHRs of 35 randomly selected patients who had an acute care inpatient stay of at least 3 days from July 1, 2014, through June 30, 2015.
 The table below shows the areas reviewed for this topic.
+The area marked as NM did not meet applicable requirements and needed improvement.
 Any items that did not apply to this facility are marked NA.
-The facility generally met requirements.
-We made no recommendations.

 NM Areas Reviewed Findings Recommendations

 The facility had a policy that addressed

 patient discharge and scheduling discharges

 early in the day.

-The facility had a policy that addressed
+X The facility had a policy that addressed The facility did not have a policy that 5.
+We recommended that the facility develop

-temporary bed locations, and it included:
+temporary bed locations, and it included: addressed temporary bed locations. a policy that addresses temporary bed

-Priority placement for inpatient beds given
+Priority placement for inpatient beds given locations.

 to patients in temporary bed locations

 Upholding the standard of care while

 patients are in temporary bed locations

 Medication administration

 Meal provision

 The Facility Director had appointed a Bed

 Flow Coordinator with a clinical background.

 Physicians or acceptable designees

 completed a history and physical exam

 within 1 day of the patient's admission or

 referenced a history and physical exam

 completed within 30 days prior to admission.

 When resident physicians completed the

 history and physical exams, the attending

 physicians provided a separate admission

 note or addendum within 1 day of the

 admission.

-NM Areas Reviewed (continued) Findings Recommendations When the facility policy and/or scopes of practice allowed for physician assistants or nurse practitioners to complete history and physical exams, they were properly documented.
-Nurses completed admission assessments within 1 day of the patient's admission.
-When patients were transferred during the inpatient stay, physicians or acceptable designees documented transfer notes within 1 day of the transfer.
-When resident physicians wrote the transfer notes, attending physicians documented adequate supervision.
-Receiving physicians documented transfers.
-When patients were transferred during the inpatient stay, sending and receiving nurses completed transfer notes.
-Physicians or acceptable designees documented discharge progress notes or instructions that included patient diagnoses, discharge medications, and follow-up activity levels. • When resident physicians completed the discharge notes/instructions, attending physicians documented adequate supervision. • When facility policy and/or scopes of practice allowed for physician assistants or nurse practitioners to complete discharge notes/instructions, they were properly documented.
+NM Areas Reviewed (continued) Findings Recommendations

+When the facility policy and/or scopes of

+practice allowed for physician assistants or

+nurse practitioners to complete history and

+physical exams, they were properly

+documented.

+Nurses completed admission assessments

+within 1 day of the patient's admission.

+When patients were transferred during the

+inpatient stay, physicians or acceptable

+designees documented transfer notes within

+1 day of the transfer.

+When resident physicians wrote the

+transfer notes, attending physicians

+documented adequate supervision.

+Receiving physicians documented

+transfers.

+When patients were transferred during the

+inpatient stay, sending and receiving nurses

+completed transfer notes.

+Physicians or acceptable designees

+documented discharge progress notes or

+instructions that included patient diagnoses,

+discharge medications, and follow-up activity

+levels.

+When resident physicians completed the

+discharge notes/instructions, attending

+physicians documented adequate

+supervision.

+When facility policy and/or scopes of

+practice allowed for physician assistants or

+nurse practitioners to complete discharge

+notes/instructions, they were properly

+documented.